Jitendarkumara/TestingPurposecode/README.md

-In the EMS application, a graph has been created to display machine KWH data based on mill selection.
+In EMS application Added code to export excel sheet  of Machine data which is displayed in screen alert and running status include.